The Grimsby & Immingham Tramway

 The Grimsby section from Corporation Bridge to Cleveland Bridge was closed on 1st July 1956, and replaced by Grimsby Corporation buses.
 The remainder of the line switched to part-day working on 28th September 1959.
 The middle sub-station was also closed at about this time.
 The tramway finally closed on 1st July 1961, after road improvements had been completed.

 Three trams have survived into preservation from the Grimsby & Immingham line.

 One of the original GCR cars (No. 14) has been preserved as a part of the National Collection.

 Two of the ex-Gateshead cars survive.
 No. 20 is now preserved as Gateshead No. 5 at the Crich Tramway Village, and No. 26 (ex-No.10) is owned by the Beamish Open Air Museum, and usually runs as Gateshead No. 10.

-I am not aware of any models of the Grimsby & Immingham trams.
+I am not aware of any ready-to-run models of the Grimsby & Immingham trams.
 Resin body parts are available or are under development by East Lancs Model Tramway Supplies and can be produced to-order in 3mm, 4mm, and 7mm scales.